sbergot/wandering-mushroom/content/2020-11-23-iberium-factions.md

   corruption money and move on.

   **How to get in:** the player can provide interesting information about the company.
-An hidden commercial route.
+A hidden commercial route.
 A mean to communicate with a corrupted politician.
-Think of an high risk/high reward operation.
-If they get caught the chances of escaping death is slim.
-If they succeed they will have significant leverage.
+Think of a high risk/high reward operation.
+If they get caught the chances of escaping death are slim.
+If they succeed, they will have significant leverage.

 - Some church representative come to make sure that the colonists keep praying and respecting their commandments.
 Those who don't are publicly burnt.
 This is always a popular event thanks to the warmth.

-  Missionaries are coming in order to convert the tribes but those usually move quickly further in the mainland.
+  Missionaries are coming in order to convert the tribes, but those usually move quickly further in the mainland.

   **How to get in:** players can reveal some forbidden behaviors.
 Beggars have